Utah-CS3550-Fall-2023/assignments/hw2.md

 |--------------------------------------------------------------------------------|----------------------------------------------|----------------------------------------------------------------------------|
 | ![The profile page in a narrow browser window](screenshots/profile-narrow.png) | ![The profile page](screenshots/profile.png) | ![The profile page in a wide browser window](screenshots/profile-wide.png) |

 This effect is tricky to replicate.
-You will need to use `max-width`, `padding`, and the `calc` and `max` operators.
+You will need to use `width`, `padding`, and the `calc` and `max` operators.
 Make sure to test it at various widths.
 Make sure that the navigation banner and main content behaves correctly in all five HTML pages.